DonTseTse/bash_commons/documentation/bash_string_variable_extraction.md

 | >= 0  | < 0    | `pos`                | *string end* - `len`         | `${str:3:-3}` => 3456
 | >= 0  | > 0    | `pos`                | `pos` + `len`                | `${str:3:3}` => 345

-It can be helpful to see the extraction points like markers which are either a certain number of characters
+It can be helpful to see the extraction limiters like markers which are either a certain number of characters
 in the string or a certain amount of characters from the string end.
+It's as if initially the marker was before the first character respectively after the last one in case of backward search.

-Example: `${str:3:-3}` for `str='0123456789'`
+Example: `${str:3:-3}` for `str='0123456789'`:
 - `pos` is 3, ^ is the marker => "012^3456789"
 - `len` is -3, ^ is the marker => "0123456^789"
+- the extracted string is 3456

 As you can see in the examples column in the table, a space was inserted when `position` is negative.
 This is required to avoid a syntax collision with bash's "default value fallback" syntax `${var:-default}` (returns `default` if `$var` not set).
 When a variable is